darshansharma/darshansharma.github.io/content/aurangzeb-vs-macaulay.md

 ---
 title="Aurangzeb vs Macaulay"
 slug="aurangzeb-vs-macaulay"
-excerpt="If you have a gun with only one bullet and I somehow managed to sent you back in past who would you like to kill?" tags=["life", "politics"] type="post" publish_at="02 Jul 2023 10:00 IST"
+excerpt="If you have a gun with only one bullet and I somehow managed to send you back in the past whom would you like to kill?" tags=["life", "politics"] type="post" publish_at="02 Jul 2023 10:00 IST"